eclipse-californium/californium/scandium-core/README.md

 _Scandium (Sc)_  implements the [element-connector](https://github.com/eclipse/californium/tree/master/element-connector) interface which provides a socket-like API for sending and receiving raw data chunks (byte arrays).
 Hence, you can also use  _Scandium (Sc)_  as a standalone library providing a secure UDP based transport layer to any type of application sitting on top of it.

+# Usage

+If you search the Web, you will find many references and snippets how to setup DTLS for Californium.
+Unfortunately, the most are just deprecated.
+3.0.0-RC1 comes now even with the new `Configuration` and applies therefore even more changes.

+One good point to start with is reading the javadoc of [DtlsConnectorConfig](https://github.com/eclipse/californium/blob/master/scandium-core/src/main/java/org/eclipse/californium/scandium/config/DtlsConnectorConfig.java).

+The general idea is, that you provide the credentials, and the auto-configuration does the rest.
+If you need a more specific setup, you may consider to read [DtlsConfig](https://github.com/eclipse/californium/blob/master/scandium-core/src/main/java/org/eclipse/californium/scandium/config/DtlsConfig.java) in order see, which parameters may be configured.

+## PSK

+PSK credentials are provided using a implementation of the [AdvancedPskStore](https://github.com/eclipse/californium/blob/master/scandium-core/src/main/java/org/eclipse/californium/scandium/dtls/pskstore/AdvancedPskStore.java) interface.

+For demonstration, two implementations for server- and client-usage are available ([AdvancedMultiPskStore](https://github.com/eclipse/californium/blob/master/scandium-core/src/main/java/org/eclipse/californium/scandium/dtls/pskstore/AdvancedMultiPskStore.java) and [AdvancedSinglePskStore](https://github.com/eclipse/californium/blob/master/scandium-core/src/main/java/org/eclipse/californium/scandium/dtls/pskstore/AdvancedSinglePskStore.java)).

+Using the interface enables also implementations, which are providing the credentials dynamically.
+If that is done in a way with larger latency (e.g. remote call), also a asynchronous implementation is possible.

+## RPK/X509

+Certificate based credentials are provided using a implementation of the [CertificateProvider](https://github.com/eclipse/californium/blob/master/scandium-core/src/main/java/org/eclipse/californium/scandium/dtls/x509/CertificateProvider.java) interface.
+And to verify certificates of the other peers, provide a implementation of the [NewAdvancedCertificateVerifier](https://github.com/eclipse/californium/blob/master/scandium-core/src/main/java/org/eclipse/californium/scandium/dtls/x509/NewAdvancedCertificateVerifier.java).

+For demonstration, two implementations of the `CertificateProvider` are available, the [SingleCertificateProvider](https://github.com/eclipse/californium/blob/master/scandium-core/src/main/java/org/eclipse/californium/scandium/dtls/x509/SingleCertificateProvider.java) (for simple setups or setups with earlier versions of Californium), and the [KeyManagerCertificateProvider](https://github.com/eclipse/californium/blob/master/scandium-core/src/main/java/org/eclipse/californium/scandium/dtls/x509/KeyManagerCertificateProvider.java) (for setups with multiple certificates in order to support different certificate types and/or other subjects/servernames).

+Also for demonstration, one implementation of the `NewAdvancedCertificateVerifier` is available, the [StaticNewAdvancedCertificateVerifier](https://github.com/eclipse/californium/blob/master/scandium-core/src/main/java/org/eclipse/californium/scandium/dtls/x509/StaticNewAdvancedCertificateVerifier.java).

 # Getting it